The lawns are greening. The flowers will soon be blooming. And the trees will be budding before you know it.

 Wild Violet.
 Viola pratincola, is a cool season, perennial, broad leaf plant or weed.
 It is one of the first plants to flower in spring, growing well during cool parts of the growing season, and is typically found in sun-shaded or shaded moist areas with rich, well-drained soil.
 They may spread into sunny areas.
 This is one of the more common violets in the woodlands of eastern Nebraska from late April through May.
 But many folks don’t realize that they are edible!
 The tender, young leaves can be used raw in salads in combination with other greens to spice it up.
 The young wild violet leaves have sort of a slight peppery taste to them.
 They can also be cooked like spinach, combining them with wild onions and garlic mustard leaves to add a flavorful zest.
 The flowers are edible as well and adding these vivid floral heads — along with redbud blossoms, dandelion heads, and mustard flower buds to a salad — adds a nice, colorful purple/blue touch with a sweet, mild favor.
 Wild violet flowers can also be placed atop elaborate desserts to enhance their appeal.

 The location of the plant is also an important factor.
 Plants near roadways or parking lots are often coated with pollution (vehicle exhaust residue, etc.) or harmful chemicals (pesticides, herbicides, fertilizers, etc.), while plants adjacent to farm fields could be infected with unhealthy levels of agricultural chemicals.
 Beware of plants near waterways, as microscopic parasites could have been washed onto them.
 You should always take the necessary precautions before eating a wild plant.
-At a minimum, thoroughly rinse it in clean water, and even boil it to kill any possible bacteria.
+At a minimum, thoroughly rinse it in clean water, and boil it to kill any possible bacteria or oxalates.
 Also, if any plants smell of almonds, do not eat them!
 They are almost always poisonous in the wild!

 Furthermore, it is recommended that an individual try just a small amount of a wild plant to start, and if everything goes well, a slightly larger amount may be eaten.
 Then, wait 24 hours before eating more quantities, just to be on the safe side.